 Choose the Right Focal Length

-, it often helps to use a telephoto lens, to put some distance between yourself and your subject.
+When photographing wildlife, it often helps to use a telephoto lens, to put some distance between yourself and your subject.
 This is mainly for the obvious reason that wild animals like moose, deer or birds tend to be shy around humans and will flee at the slightest inkling of your presence.
 Lenses are expensive, and it helps to know which focal length to invest your money in.
 It turns out that many wildlife photographers stand by the 400mm focal length.
 It will help you achieve the right angle of view to capture stunning wildlife photography.
 It’s long enough to main a respectable distance from your subject but close enough to force you to learn how to approach wildlife carefully.
 If you’re photographing a pet, you can take advantage of that intimacy by taking stunning close-ups with a 50mm lens.

 Pay Attention to Lighting